 In February 2018, I flew First Class in a Lufthansa Airbus A380 from Frankfurt Airport (FRA) in Germany to Bangkok Airport (BKK), in Thailand.
 One of the great perks of flying First Class with Lufthansa is that it gives you access to the exclusive Lufthansa First Class Terminal in Frankfurt, widely considered one of the best airport lounges in the world.

-The lounge is housed in its own separate terminal and has relax chairs, quiet rooms with daybeds, spacious bath and shower rooms, fine wining and dining with cuisine by Michelin-starred chefs, a cigar lounge, a bar where the drinks include more than 130 different varieties of whisky, offices, and a spa.
+The lounge is housed in its own separate terminal.
+It has relaxed chairs, quiet rooms with daybeds, spacious bath and shower rooms, fine wining and dining with cuisine by Michelin-starred chefs, a cigar lounge, a bar where the drinks include more than 130 different varieties of whiskey, offices, and a spa.
 Best of all, once your flight is ready for boarding, you are driven from the terminal to the plane across the tarmac in a limousine.

 How To Get Into The First Class Terminal

 Access to the First Class Terminal at Frankfurt Airport is only possible when you are flying First Class on a Lufthansa plane.
 When you are catching a connecting flight via Frankfurt to a First Class Lufthansa flight, you also have access to the First Class Terminal.
 When you are connecting from a Lufthansa First Class flight via Frankfurt to a Lufthansa, Swiss, or Austrian Airlines flight on the same day, you also have access to the First Class Terminal.
 Passengers who have booked a flight that departs from Frankfurt and connects to a First Class flight with SWISS International Air Lines from Zürich can also use the Lufthansa First Terminal before their departure.